General

 }

-Use Command Palette → RDFusion: Filter Triples by … to generate a new tab view containing only matching triples.
+Use Command Palette → RDFusion: Filter Triples by … to generate a new tab containing only matching triples.
+Filtering can focus by subject, predicate, object, or a combined pattern.

 Group by Subject groups triples under their subject; Sort Triples orders triples for cleaner look.